 With NuCore you don’t have to spend time removing the old floor, installing a moisture barricade, and it is easy to cut with a utility knife.

-If you follow the instructions the pieces lock together quickly, and there is very little stressing about gaps.
+If you follow the instructions (which, admittedly, I didn’t at first) the pieces lock together quickly, and there is very little stressing about gaps.
 Plus, if you wanted to get the soft, sound dampening effects of a cork underlayment you would have to add $.60 a sq. ft. to the overall price and install it separately.

 For essentially being a laminate floor, NuCore looks really classy.
 Sure, if you look closely you can tell it isn’t real wood.